 - Created a local Regtest Network

-- Built your solution and started Debug mode
+- Built your solution and started Browser mode or Debug mode

 # Using Docker Images for Mainnet Testing

 Some features are not suitable for testing using a localhost development environment.
 Integration type features often require mainnet or testnet payments in order to be sufficiently tested.
 This will show you how to deploy a custom docker image containing an unreleased feature for testing on a live server.

 Fork, clone and create a branch of the BTCPay Server repository (opens new window) and name your branch: